nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/nginx-server.md

  oak a c --sla-file-name $(pwd)/nginx-client-server.json -d
 ```

 Now the `curlv4` will perform a `curl` request to `nginx`, then it will fail.
-Oakestra will re-deploy a new `curlv4` instance and so the cycle will continue.
+Oakestra will re-deploy a new `curlv4` instance, so the cycle will continue.

 #### Scale up the Nginx service
 Let's fetch the Nginx's Service ID using